umwrit350sp17/Team1/Team_Docs/Draft 1/Section 3 - How to Change Font Style and Size.md

 # How to Change Font Style and Size
-Step 1 - To change the font style, size, and color in your document, clip on the pallet painter button, (or themes) on the toolbar.
+Step 1 - To change the font style, size, and color in your document, clip on the pallet painter button, (or Themes) on the toolbar.

 ![piceditfont1](Assets/Screenshot%202017-03-26%2015.41.01.png)